 Our compensation committee consists of Michael Clark, Harry DeMott, H. Benjamin Samuels, and Pamela Mader.
-Our board of directors has determined that each of the members are an "independent director" as defined by the rules of the Nasdaq applicable to members of a compensation committee.
-The Compensation Committee is responsible for establishing the compensation of our senior management, including salaries, bonuses, termination arrangements, and other executive officer benefits as well as director compensation.
+Our board of directors has determined that each of the members are an "independent director" as defined by the Nasdaq rules applicable to members of a compensation committee.
+The Compensation Committee is responsible for establishing the compensation of our senior management, including salaries, bonuses, termination arrangements, and other executive officer benefits as well as Director compensation.
 The Compensation Committee also administers our equity incentive plans.
-During 2020, the Compensation Committee met three times.
-The Compensation Committee is governed by a written charter approved by the board of directors.
+During 2021, the Compensation Committee met 11 times.
+The Compensation Committee is governed by a written charter approved by the Board of Directors.
 A copy of the Compensation Committee's charter is posted on the Company's website at www.workhorse.com in the "Investors" section of the website.
-The Compensation Committee works with the Chairman of the Board and Chief Executive Officer and reviews and approves compensation Committee also approves employment and compensation agreements with our key personnel and directors.
+The Compensation Committee works with the Chairman of the Board and Chief Executive Officer and reviews and approves compensation decisions regarding senior management including compensation levels and equity incentive awards.
+The Compensation Committee also approves employment and compensation agreements with our key personnel and directors.
 The Compensation Committee has the power and authority to conduct or authorize studies, retain independent consultants, accountants or others, and obtain unrestricted access to management, our internal auditors, human resources and accounting employees and all information relevant to its responsibilities.